 Examples of expert witness guidelines are provided below.

-The expert witness plays an important role as an educator, both for the attorneys and for the judge and jury.
+The expert witness plays an important role as an educator for the attorneys, the judge and the jury.
 The expert must be able to review the specific case and recognize which aspects of the care and interventions, provided or not provided, are clinically significant.
-This enables the attorneys to direct their arguments better and discuss only what is relevant.
+This testimony enables the attorneys to direct their arguments better and discuss only what is relevant.
 Also, the expert should be able to “translate” the scientific, medical terminology so that someone without any medical training can understand the clinically significant issues of a case.
 By providing education to the judge and jury, the expert witness assists them in reaching a more appropriate conclusion regarding the facts of the case than they would have without the expert’s testimony.

 Expert Witness Recommendations from the American Academy of Pediatrics (AAP)

 The AAP believes that the establishment of certain minimal qualifications for physicians serving as expert witnesses will improve the quality of testimony and promote just and equitable verdicts.
 Therefore, the AAP supports efforts to:

 Physicians should limit their participation as medical experts to cases in which they have genuine expertise.
 The following qualifications must be met (and verified) to demonstrate relevant education, certification, and experience.